marcgg/marcgg.github.com/_posts/2014-04-09-phonegap-steroids-hybrid-native-app-tips.md

 ### Better Looking Text

-For some reason I noticed that changing the [text-rendering](https://developer.mozilla.org/en-US/docs/Web/CSS/text-rendering) option makes things look better:
+I noticed that changing the [text-rendering](https://developer.mozilla.org/en-US/docs/Web/CSS/text-rendering) option gets things to look better and doesn't harm performances if you don't have huge chunks of text:

 {% highlight css %}
 text-rendering: optimizeLegibility;